CYLaiMDPhD/Amazon_Vine_Analysis/README.md

 ## Overview

 This report presents a very basic analysis of a subset of Amazon Vine reviews to demonstrate use of the AWS RDS service and PySpark.
 Kitchen product reviews were analyzed for bias for 5 star ratings between Vine program reviewers and regular reviewers.
-Although Vine reviewers are not paid, they do recieve free products for review, which may subconsciously influence their reviews.
+Although Vine reviewers are not paid, they do recieve free products for review, which may subconsciously influence their opinions.

 **Data Source:**